junwatu/notification-roq/Notification.md

 ### Selecting the Project

 Begin by selecting the specific project and environment on the [ROQ Console](https://console.roq.tech/) for which you want to create a new notification.
-Make sure to choose the appropriate project and environment before proceeding.
-For instance, you might select the project **language-transla-9ea4** with the environment **Development 01**.
+Make sure to choose the appropriate **project** and **environment** before proceeding.

 ![select-project-and-env](/images/select-project-and-env.png)